SciSharp/LLamaSharp/README.md

 using LLama.Common;
 using LLama;

-string modelPath = "<Your model path>" // change it to your own model path var prompt = "Transcript of a dialog, where the User interacts with an Assistant named Bob.
+string modelPath = "<Your model path>"; // change it to your own model path var prompt = "Transcript of a dialog, where the User interacts with an Assistant named Bob.
 Bob is helpful, kind, honest, good at writing, and never fails to answer the User's requests immediately and with precision.\r\n\r\nUser: Hello, Bob.\r\nBob: Hello.
 How may I help you today?\r\nUser: Please tell me the largest city in Europe.\r\nBob: Sure.
 The largest city in Europe is Moscow, the capital of Russia.\r\nUser:"; // use the "chat-with-bob" prompt here.

 // Initialize a chat session